Shirazi-Hussein/losttags/README.md

-**This is a largely deprecated repository.
-User Tags is currently a work in progress as we move from a full stack Django approach to React and Django REST.
-Estimated release date is 3/5.**
+**User Tags is currently a work in progress as we move from a full stack Django approach to React and Django REST.
+Estimated release date is 9/5.**

 # User Tags